Eoljjang/poke-gear/README.md

 ### Idea Dump
 - User can create decklists and associate them with notes.
 For example, referencing a specicic card in their decklist.
+- **Important** We have to figure out how to scope CSS to their individual JSX files.
+The classnames are starting to overlap with the introduction of express.